mo-sari/Django-Challenges/readme.md

 ### 12-Create a paginated endpoint to list all sales for a specific restaurant.

 ### 13-Ensure the restaurant name always starts with a capital letter during serialization

+### 14-Add validation to check if a rating is provided by the same user for the same restaurant twice